21 Computer Science (CS) CV Examples For 2025

 Social media planner

-• Developed a responsive web app using Django and Node that enabled users to schedule social media posts across Instagram and Twitter
+• Developed a responsive web application using Django and Node that enabled users to schedule social media posts across Instagram and Twitter

 • Utilised the Twitter API and Instagram API

-• Developed features using scikit-learn in Python that determined the optimal time of day for maximising engagement with social media posts, resulting in a 15% increase in overall user engagement rate.
+• Developed features using scikit-learn in Python that determined the optimal time of day for maximising engagement with social media posts, which increased the overall user engagement rate by 15%.

 • Released app for free for University of Pittsburgh students, and it quickly grew to over 500 monthly active users